Harriet Mack

 Harriet Belle Mack (née Taggart; 1866 – August 2, 1954) was an American politician.
 She and her husband Norman E. Mack were influential figures in the New York State Democratic Party.

 Biography

 Mack was a presidential elector and delegate to the Democratic National Convention from New York in 1932, 1936, 1940 and 1944.
 In 1933 she was a delegate to the New York convention to ratify 21st amendment in 1933.
 In 1933, she was a candidate for Democratic National Committeewoman for New York State to replace Elisabeth Marbury.
 She also served on the Board of Women Managers of the Pan-American Exposition.

-Mack and her husband Norman E. Mack had two daughters.
-In 1949, she remarried to Royal Navy veteran Charles Compton.
+Mack and her husband Norman E. Mack had two daughters, Harriet and Norma.
+In 1949, her granddaughter, also named Harriet Mack, married the Royal Navy veteran Charles Compton.